The bonfire of the quangos is in full swing, and the Government has started to throw green wood onto the rising flames.

 Certainly, it riled civil servants in the main Whitehall departments, who saw it as a thorn in their side.
 But that, after all, was its purpose.
 Now, in a frenzy of slash-and-burn, Westminster has rid itself of one of its overseers.

 Who watches now?Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.